 Create classic workspaces in Power BI

 In Power BI, you can create workspaces, places to collaborate with colleagues to create and refine collections of dashboards, reports, and paginated reports.
-Then you can bundle the collection together into apps that you can distribute to your whole organization or to specific people or groups.
+Power BI has the original, or classic, workspaces, and the new workspaces.
+This article is about creating a classic workspace.

 Did you know?
 Power BI offers a new workspace experience, which is now the default.
 Read Organize work in the new workspaces for details about the new workspaces.
 Ready to migrate your classic workspace?
 See Upgrade classic workspaces to the new workspaces in Power BI for details.

 When you create a classic workspace, you're creating an underlying, associated Microsoft 365 group.
 All the workspace administration is in Microsoft 365.
 You can add colleagues to these workspaces as members or admins.
 In the workspace, you can all collaborate on dashboards, reports, and other articles that you plan to publish to a wider audience.
 Everyone you add to a workspace needs a Power BI Pro license.

 Video: Apps and workspaces

 Create a classic workspace based on a Microsoft 365 group

 When you create a workspace, it’s built on a Microsoft 365 group.

 Start by creating the workspace.
 Select Workspaces > Create workspace.

 Here you'll put the content that you and your colleagues collaborate on.